0x7ffc/0x7ffc.github.io/_posts/2018-05-06-the-infamous-interview-question-kth-largest.md

   A: shuffle the array first.

 Now since this problem is so simple, interviewer often wants you to implement the binary heap, it is crucial that you know how to construct the heap in `O(n)` time.
-Since ruby doesn't have build-in heap, it's good practise to write one yourself, (watch [this](https://www.coursera.org/lecture/algorithms-part1/binary-heaps-Uzwy6)):
+Since ruby doesn't have build-in heap, it's good practice to write one yourself, (watch [this](https://www.coursera.org/lecture/algorithms-part1/binary-heaps-Uzwy6)):

 ```ruby
 class MinHeap